P on Apple Watch showing one-tap bathroom logging

 2. Download P from the App Store.
 Free, no signup.
 Tap once each time you go to the bathroom for the first day.
 You do not need to do anything else.

 3. Let P calibrate for a week.
 The first week is mostly about establishing your baseline.
-By day 5–7, the streak count, hydration assessment, and smart reminders start working off real data.
+By day 5–7, the streak count, hydration indicator, and smart reminders start working off real data.

 4. Cancel Waterllama Premium once you’ve decided P fits.
 You can actually cancel today and still use Waterllama until the current billing period ends, so there’s no overlap cost.
 Subscriptions cancel from iPhone Settings › Your Name › Subscriptions › Waterllama › Cancel.
 Lifetime purchases cannot be canceled but cost nothing ongoing, so leave those installed.